 Where to direct a complaint of discrimination

 Complaints of discrimination should be directed to the UT Knoxville Office of Equity and Diversity (OED), 1840 Melrose Ave., Knoxville, Tennessee 37996-3560, telephone (865) 974-2498.
 Formal complaints must be in writing and filed within 300 days of the alleged discriminatory action.
-Such complaints may also be submitted by completing and submitting the online OED Discrimination Complaint form.
+Please call the Office of Equity and Diversity to speak to the director (or the director’s designee) to file a complaint.
 In certain circumstances, at the discretion of OED, complaints filed outside that time limit, or not submitted in writing, may be investigated.

 For full policy, see: titleix.utk.edu;